Geography & Environment

 Alice Evans - 'What Women Can Do, Men Can Do': The Causes and Consequences of Growing Flexibility in Gender Divisions of Labour in Kitwe, Zambia (2013)

-Zahrah Nesbitt-Ahmed - 'I No Go Gree': Everyday Struggles of Domestic Workers in Lagos, Nigeria (started 2009)
+Zahrah Nesbitt-Ahmed - The Same, but Different: The Everyday Lives of Female and Male Domestic Workers in Lagos, Nigeria (2016)

-Pablo Navarrete - From Survival to Social Mobility: The Role of Local Public Policies in Enhancing Informal Economy Performance in Santiago de Chile (started 2013)
+Pablo Navarrete - From Survival to Social Mobility: The Role of Local Public Policies in Enhancing Informal Economy Performance in Santiago de Chile (2017).